Legal Information: Louisiana

 What can I do if the abuser violates the order?

 Make sure a police report is filled out, even if no arrest is made.
-(If no arrest is made, you may still be able to file a criminal complaint against the abuser.)
 If you have legal documentation of all violations of the order, it may help you have the order extended or modified.
 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.

 If the abuser is arrested, and found guilty of a violation, s/he can be forced to pay a fine and/or go to jail.
 The penalties can vary, depending on whether or not it is his/her first conviction for violation of a protective order or not.
-The penalty increases for a second (or third, fourth, etc.) conviction as well as the penalty can be more severe if the violation involves battery or any crime of violence.3 To read about the penalties, go to our Selected Louisiana Statutes page.
+The penalty increases for a second, third, fourth, etc., conviction as well as the penalty can be more severe if the violation involves battery or any crime of violence.1 To read about the penalties, go to our Selected Louisiana Statutes page.